This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 Make the Sauce

 - Add the strained cooking liquid to a small saucepan on high heat.
-Add the white wine and garlic cloves.
-Cook until reduced by about half.
+Add the sherry or white wine and garlic cloves.
+Cook until reduced by 1/3 to 1/2.
+Mash the garlic cloves into the mixture.

 - Whisk the juice from the roasted oranges together with the cornstarch (juice needs to be room temperature not hot).
+If it's too thick, add a little chicken broth or cooking liquid.
 Add to the saucepan.
 Stir until bubbly and slightly thickened.

 - Add the dijon mustard, agave nectar or honey, and currants.
 Stir well to combine.
 Taste for seasoning with sea salt and fresh ground pepper.